kylenyh/knyh.github.io/README.md

 #### Double Pendulum - Personal (5<sup>th</sup>)

-Implemented through **Python**, this project explore the principles and dynamics of a chaotic double pendulum system through simulation.
+Implemented through **Python**, this project explores the principles and dynamics of a chaotic double pendulum system through simulation.
 Utilizing **Pygame** and **Physics**, it visualizes the unpredictable motion of a pendulum with two segments.
 This project not only demonstrates complex physics principles but also serves as a hands-on approach to learning about **differential equations**, **energy conservation**, and **chaos theory**.

+**Libraries**: Math, Pygame

+#### Crime Survey Dataset Analysis - Associated with UCL (6<sup>th</sup>)

+Implemented through **Python**, this project involves analyzing public fear of crime in England and Wales using the 2013/14 CSEW data.
+The report provides clear, non-technical explanations of statistical findings for government policymakers, incorporating transparency for data scrutiny.
+It presents the extent of worry about crime and its correlation with various factors across measurement types, using a maximum of five meaningful graphics.

+**Libraries**: Numpy, Matplotlib, Pandas, Seaborn, SciPy

 ### MATLAB